facebook/proxygen/README.md

 We use Doxygen for Proxygen's internal documentation.
 You can generate a copy of these docs by running `doxygen Doxyfile` from the project root.
 You'll want to look at `html/namespaceproxygen.html` to start.
-This will also generate folly and thrift documentation.
+This will also generate folly documentation.

 ### Contributing
 Contribututions to Proxygen are more than welcome.
 [Read the guidelines in CONTRIBUTING.md](CONTRIBUTING.md).